poap-xyz/poap-directory/README.md

 desc_long   | (optional) Longer description; Will be shown instead of the short description in certain areas creator     | Who is the person/organization developing this resource?
-(POAP inc. if it's an official resource) contact     | Point of contact for the resource (won't be displayed on the website); leave it commented out categories  | (Select up to 3 that apply) access, admin, app, art, branding, collector, design, dev, distribution, entertainment, explore, guide, info, metrics, play, social, raffle, voting github      | (optional) Github repo docs        | (optional) Resource's guide or documentation discord     | (optional) Project's Discord invite link (make sure it doesn't expire and isn't limited)
+(POAP inc. if it's an official resource) contact     | Point of contact for the resource (won't be displayed on the website); leave it commented out categories  | (Select up to 3 that apply) access, admin, app, art, collector, design, dev, distribution, explore, guide, info, metrics, play, social, voting github      | (optional) Github repo docs        | (optional) Resource's guide or documentation discord     | (optional) Project's Discord invite link (make sure it doesn't expire and isn't limited)